RobinMeneust/parking-app/README.md

 Go to http://localhost:8000/ in your web browser

 You may need to wait a little before using elements using the database, since it needs to load before.
+For instance you may get the warning : `Warning: mysqli_connect(): (HY000/2002)` in that case, just wait a couple of minutes.

 ### To edit the database (admin)